 - Ventilation to prevent overheating during exercise

 As the name suggests, the toe box is the front of your shoe where your toes rest.
 Wider toe boxes allow more room for your toes to splay, thus reducing blister-causing friction.
-Some toe boxes (particularly those on trail shoes) including drainage to release water.
+Some toe boxes (particularly those on trail shoes) include drainage to release water.

 In shoes with rocker technology as utilized in ASICS ENERGY SAVING series, the toe box has a more pronounced arch off the ground.
 This design provides extra “spring” in your step during the propulsion phase.